A Ratio of Alternants Formula for Loop Schur Functions: Introduction

 \section{Introduction}

-In \cite{LPloop}, T. Lam and P. Pylyavskyy introduced a generalization of symmetric functions, which they called loop symmetric functions.
-These are polynomials in $mn$ variables, which are invariant under a certain birational action of the symmetric group $S_m$.
-When $n=1$, we recover the ordinary symmetric polynomials in $m$ variables, and the birational action of $S_m$ reduces to the ordinary permutation action on $m$ variables.
+Motivated by their study of total positivity in loop groups, Lam and Pylyavskyy introduced a generalization of symmetric polynomials, which they called loop symmetric functions \cite{LPwhirl}.
+These are polynomials in $m$ sets of $n$ variables, which are invariant under a certain birational action of the symmetric group $S_m$.
+When $n=1$, the birational action reduces to the permutation of the variables $x_1, \ldots, x_m$, and loop symmetric functions are the symmetric polynomials in $m$ variables.